grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 ## Testing for RPS

 As stated at the beginning, k6 can produce a lot of requests very quickly, especially if the target system responds quickly.
 To test the RPS limit of our app we have written an [RPS-optimized test](https://github.com/loadimpact/k6-hardware-benchmark/blob/master/scripts/RPS-optimized.js).
-Unfortunately our `test.k6.io` target system is a rather slow PHP app.
+Unfortunately, our `test.k6.io` target system is a rather slow PHP app.
 Nevertheless using 30k VUs we have reached 188.000 RPS.
 Much higher numbers are possible for faster systems.

 ### Execution on AWS m5.24xlarge